austincasale/CEN4020-InForme/README.txt

 *Install
 *Open

 So far it only has two editTexts that posts data to the firebase when the submit button is pushed.
-If you need to see if data is actually posted, I can add you as an owner if you provide a gmail.
+Grader can be added as owner to view data.